HP says Oracle violated contract, seeks billions

 In court last month, Kleinberg compared the case to a divorce, saying “this case appears to be the end of a marriage” between the technology giants.

-Top officials from both Oracle and HP could take the stand, with HP’s Livermore, who is now a board member, set to testify first.
+Top officials from both Oracle and HP could take the stand and HP’s Livermore, who is now a board member, was the first witness from HP’s side.

+Livermore, who served as the top liaison from HP’s side for the Itanium product, said in her testimony that Catz from Oracle had reassured her and the company after Oracle bought Sun Microsystems in early 2010, saying Oracle’s software sales will be “platform neutral”.

+“She said they were going to continue to support HP,” Livermore told the judge, adding that Catz reiterated the same in a larger meeting between executives from both companies.

 Intel Corp is not a party in the lawsuit, although its CEO, Paul Otellini, might also testify.